demetreades/win10guide/README.md

 With: `tracert <url of the domain>` its kinda like ping but you can trace every hop till the reaching the final destination of tha domain.
 <br>

-To **debloat** at a certain level Windows 10, the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system app i tend to keep only Groove music player from the native apps.
+To **Debloat** to a certain level Windows 10, the easiest way i found without running weird scripts, is by installing **CCleaner** and remove any unwanted system app from its uninstaller.
+I tend to keep only Groove music player from the native apps and some time the Calender.

 <br>